PixiEditor/ColorPicker/README.md

 ![Default ColorPicker look](https://i.imgur.com/AyweTmS.png)

-You may use the included dark theme by loading a resource dictionary in XAML:
+You may use the included PixiEditor's dark theme by loading a resource dictionary in XAML:
 ```
 <Window.Resources>
     <ResourceDictionary>